RoyiAvital/GLPKMEX/README.md

  3. Update `mexCompFlags` for MEX Compilation flags.
 It won't have any significant performance gain as most of work is done in the GLPK Library.
  	In case of being unsure, just set `useCompFlags = OFF;` (Default).
  4. Set the MEX API by `mexApi`.
  5. Run the script.
-At the end is should verify the `MEX` file generated is working.
+At the end it should verify the generated `MEX` file is working.

 ### Linux 64 Bit